 Authentication INITIALIZE UPDATE This command is used by the CA to initiate a Global Platform Secure Channel Session, setting the key set version and index.
-EXTERNAL AUTHENTICATE This command is used by the CA to open a Global Platform Secure Char Session with the Issuer Security Domain, in order to communicate in a security confidential way.
-Card Content Manager ment INSTALL This command is used by the CA to add an application to the module.
+EXTERNAL AUTHENTICATE This command is used by the CA to open a Global Platform Secure Channel Session with the Issuer Security Domain, in order to communicate in a secure and confidential way.
+Card Content Manage ment INSTALL This command is used by the CA to add an application to the module.
 LOAD This command is used by the CA to load the byte-code of a new application (executable load file).
-For the module to remain FIPS validated, this command shall not be used to load non FIPS approved executable code.
+For the module to remains FIPS validated, this command shall not be used to load non FIPS approved executable code.
 DELETE This command is used by the CA to delete a uniquely identifiable object.
 The object may be an Application, a load file, or a key set.
-PUT KEY This command is used by the CA to add or replace ISD keys.
-Keys are loaded protected by the double encryption of the global Platform Secure Channel and a KCV is included in the transmission to ensure integrity of the key loading operation.
-This command is also used by the CA to load RSA public keys such as the Token Verification Key or the DAP Verification Key.
-These keys are used for Delegated Management and DAP verification as specified by Global Platform.
+PUT KEYThis command is used by the CA to add or replace ISD keys.
+Key protected by the double encryption of the global Platform Secure of and a KCV is included in the transmission to ensure integrity of the loading operation.
+This command is also used by the CA to load RSA public keys su Token Verification Key or the DAP Verification Key.
+These keys for Delegated Management and DAP verification as specified by O Platform.
 STORE DATA This command is used by the CA to transfer data to the module.
-It is also used to clear the audit log and to modify the contactless capabilities (activate/deactivate a contactless stealth mode, or to allow only non identifiable information to leak out of the contactless interface until the terminal can be authenticated) to increase the privacy protection of the user.
+It is also used to clear the audit log.
 SET STATUS This command is used by the CA to temporary lock an application, and to unlock it later on.
 It can also be used to terminate the crypto module.
 GET STATUS This command is used by the CA to retrieve identification and life cycle status information for all applications, executable load files, and security domains present in the module.
 It can also be used by the CA to verify that the module is still in the FIPS validated configuration and that only FIPS approved applications are available.

 DELEGATE MANAGEMENT Delegated Management gives the CA the possibility of empowering an AP the ability to initiate approved and pre-authorized Card Content changes (loading, installation, extradition or deletion) on his behalf.
-Public Commands

-SELECT This command is used for selecting an application (Card Manager, Security Domain or Applet Instance) on a specific logical channel.
-A successful selection logs out the role currently active on the same logical channel, if any.
-MANAGE CHANNEL This command allows opening or closing a logical channel in the card.
+Public Commands SELECT This command is used for selecting an application (Card Manager, Security Domain or Applet Instance) on a specific logical channel.
+A successful selection logs out the role currently active on the same logical channel, if ar MANAGE CHANNEL This command allows opening or closing a logical channel in the card.
 Up to 4 logical channels may be open at a time.
 GET DATA The GET DATA command is used to retrieve public data from the selected application.
 No CSP can be read using this service.